KDE/kdev-embedded/README.md

 The other alternative IDEs for Arduino are:

--   PROGRAMINO IDE <br/>
+-   PROGRAMINO IDE:
-    Price: 30�€� <br/>
-    It provides good features and development options, but isn’t a free or open source software.
+    It provides good features and development options, but isn't a free or open source software.

--   PlatformIO IDE <br/>
+-   PlatformIO IDE:
-    Price: FREE <br/>
     A good substitute to Arduino IDE.
-It’s a modified [Atom](https://atom.io/) version, Doesn’t have assembly
+It's a modified [Atom](https://atom.io/) version, Doesn' have assembly
     visualization, serial plotting, data loggging and other important tools.
-It’s written in CoffeeScript, JavaScript, Less and HTML.
+It's written in CoffeeScript, JavaScript, Less and HTML.

--   Embrio <br/>
+-   Embrio:
-    Price: $50 <br/>
-    An easy variable visualization ambient with “real-time" plot with code editor.
-But, isn’t free or open source.
+    An easy variable visualization ambient with real-time" plot with code editor.
+But, isn't free or open source.

-Some developers and [educators](http://www.hackvandedam.nl/blog/?p=762) say that Arduino IDE isn’t as good and comfortable as a development ambient for higher education and development.
-In order to the to fix this situations, the development of Arduino plugins for KDevelop, Qt creator, Visual Studio and Eclipse began, but generally the setup for such plugins is complicated and it’s necessary a good understanding of these IDEs and OS’s ambient functionality.
+Some developers and [educators](http://www.hackvandedam.nl/blog/?p=762) say that Arduino IDE isn't as good and comfortable as a development ambient for higher education and development.
+In order to the to fix this situations, the development of Arduino plugins for KDevelop, Qt creator, Visual Studio and Eclipse began, but generally the setup for such plugins is complicated and it's necessary a good understanding of these IDEs and OS'a ambient functionality.

 Project goals
 =============

 Here I will showcase some of the features that I propose to implement.
-Right now I’m the [second biggest contributor](https://github.com/mupuf/arduide/graphs/contributors) of a project called [ArduIDE](http://mupuf.org/project/arduide.html), a C++ IDE to help with software development to Arduino boards.
+Right now I'm the [second biggest contributor](https://github.com/mupuf/arduide/graphs/contributors) of a project called [ArduIDE](http://mupuf.org/project/arduide.html), a C++ IDE to help with software development to Arduino boards.